On spectral asymptotic of quasi-exactly solvable quartic: Case .

-\begin{proof} Using symbolic manipulations, one can check that all three branching points of \eqref{characA} with respect to $\Psi$ satisfy the equation:
+\begin{proof} Using the standard expression for the discriminant, one can check that all three branching points of \eqref{characA} with respect to $\Psi$ satisfy the equation:

-To check that for $a \ge \frac{3}{\root {3} \of {4}},$ and any $\tau\in [0,1],$ all three solutions of \eqref{eq:brA} are real, we calculate the discriminant of \eqref{eq:brA} with respect to $\be$.
+To check that for $A \ge \frac{3}{\root {3} \of {4}},$ and any $\tau\in [0,1],$ all three solutions of \eqref{eq:brA} are real, we calculate the discriminant of \eqref{eq:brA} with respect to $\be$.
 Again using symbolic manipulations, we get that this discriminant is given by:

-For $\tau\in[0,1],$ the graph of $Dsc$ in the real $(a,\tau)$-plane is presented in Fig.~\ref{figAtau}.
-One can easily check that the maximal value of $a$ on this graph is obtained when $\tau=1/2$ and is equal to $\frac{3}{\root {3} \of {4}}$.
-At the same time, for $a=3$ one can easily check that all three roots of \eqref{eq:brA} are real. \end{proof}
+For $\tau\in[0,1],$ the graph of $Dsc$ in the real $(A,\tau)$-plane is presented in Figure~\ref{figAtau}.
+One can easily check that the maximal value of $A$ on this graph is obtained when $\tau=1/2$ and is equal to $\frac{3}{\root {3} \of {4}}$.
+This fact implies that $\frac{3}{\root {3} \of {4}}$ is the largest real value of $A$ for which roots of \eqref{eq:brA} w.r.t. $\beta$ can become multiple for some choice of $\tau\in[0,1]$.
+Moreover checking the location of these roots for some value of $A> \frac{3}{\root {3} \of {4}}$ (for example, for $A=3$ shown in Figure~\ref{figA=3}) we can conclude that all three roots of \eqref{eq:brA} are real for any $\tau \in [0,1]$.
+The latter circumstance together with the reality of the situation imply that supports of the asymptotic root counting measure is real for any $\tau\in [0,1]$. \end{proof}